openenclave/openenclave/samples/attested_tls/AttestedTLSREADME.md

   By taking advantage of the fact that TLS involving parties use public-key cryptography for identity authentication during the [TLS handshaking process](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_handshake), the Attested TLS feature uses a self-signed X509.V3 certificate to represent a TLS endpoint's identity.
 We make this certificate cryptographically bound to this specific enclave instance by adding a custom certificate extension (called quote extension) with this enclave's attestation quote that has the certificate's public key information embedded.

-  A new API oe_generate_attestation_certificate was added for generation such a self-signed certificate for use in the TLS handshaking process
+  A new API oe_generate_attestation_certificate was added for generating such a self-signed certificate for use in the TLS handshaking process

 #### Generate TLS certificate